.jpg)

 purplish red.
 The leaves are generally oval, and

-darker green on top than underneath.
+can be darker green on top than underneath.
 Apple wood is

 reasonably hard, and used to be used in making handles for